JamesSkemp/words/content/post/dead-the-digital-download-is-barely-out-of-its-teens.md

 +++
 title = "Dead?
-The digital download is barely out of its teens" summary = "Before embracing the digital media cloud, please let us embrace the promise of digital media, first, by allowing users a selection that would otherwise be unavailable." draft = false comments = true date = "2010-05-22T09:47:00-05:00"
+The digital download is barely out of its teens" description = "Before embracing the digital media cloud, please let us embrace the promise of digital media, first, by allowing users a selection that would otherwise be unavailable." draft = false comments = true date = "2010-05-22T09:47:00-05:00"